Malou-A/Toolbox/README.md

 ## GC-Content Button

+This function will allow you to write a sequence or add a sequence from an existing fasta file, and generate a plot with the GC-content of the sequence in different positions.
+One can choose the size of the window where the GC content is calculated, and how many steps to move forward in the sequence for each calculation

 <p align="center">
 <img src="images/GCcontent.png" align="center">

 ## Blast Button

+The Blast button will search the NCBI database for the given sequence, and return a file containing all matches found.
 <p align="center">
 <img src="images/BLAST.png" align="center">
 </p>

 ## Translate Button

+The Translation function will take a nucleotide sequence and translate it to the corresponing aminoacid sequence in all different frames.

 <p align="center">
 <img src="images/Translate.png" align="center">